-- Encouraging your child to put a high priority on education and working with your child every day to make the most of the educational opportunities the school provides. - Ensuring that your child completes all homework assignments and special projects and comes to school each day prepared, rested, and ready to learn. - Becoming familiar with all your child's school activities and with the academic programs, including special programs, offered in the district. - Discussing with the school counselor or principal any questions you may have about the options and opportunities available to your child. - Reviewing the requirements and options for graduation with your child in middle school and again while your child is enrolled in high school. - Monitoring your child's academic progress and contacting teachers as needed.
-[See Academic Counseling on page 35.] - Attending scheduled conferences and requesting additional conferences as needed.
-To schedule a telephone or in-person conference with a teacher, school counselor, or principal, please call the school office at 940-682-3110 for an appointment.
+- Encouraging your child to put a high priority on education and working with your child every day to make the most of the educational opportunities the school provides. - Ensuring that your child completes all homework assignments and special projects and comes to school each day prepared, rested, and ready to learn. - Becoming familiar with all your child's school activities and with the academic programs, including special programs, offered in the district. - Discussing with the school counselor or principal any questions you may have about the options and opportunities available to your child. - Reviewing the requirements and options for graduation with your child in middle school and again while your child is enrolled in high school.

+- Monitoring your child's academic progress and contacting teachers as needed.
+[See Academic Counseling on page 38.] - Attending scheduled conferences and requesting additional conferences as needed.
+To schedule a telephone or in-person conference with a teacher, school counselor, or principal, please call the school office at 940-682-4994 for an appointment.
 The teacher will usually return your call or meet with you during his or her conference period or before or after school.
-[See Report Cards/Progress Reports and Conferences on page 62.] - Becoming a school volunteer.
-[See Volunteers on page 72 and policy GKG for more information.] - Participating in campus parent organizations.
-Parent organizations include: Millsap Elementary PTO - Serving as a parent representative on the district-level or campus-level planning committees that develop educational goals and plans to improve student achievement.
-For more information, see policies BQA and BQB and contact: Roxie Carter, principal. - Serving on the School Health Advisory Council (SHAC) and assisting the district in aligning local community values with health education instruction, human sexuality instruction, instruction on prevention of child abuse, family violence, dating violence, and sex trafficking, and other wellness issues.
-[See School Health Advisory Council (SHAC) on page 53 and policies BDF, EHAA, FFA for more information.] - Being aware of the school's ongoing bullying and harassment prevention efforts. - Contacting school officials if you are concerned with your child's emotional or mental wellbeing. - Attending board meetings to learn more about district operations.
-Regular board meetings are held on the fourth Monday of each month at 6:30 pm in the board room (Millsap Middle School media center.
-An agenda for a regular or special meeting is posted no later than 72 hours before each meeting at 201 East Brazos, Millsap and online at www.millsapisd.net.
-[See policies BE and BED for more information.]
+[See Report Cards/Progress Reports and Conferences on page 80.] - Becoming a school volunteer.
+[See Volunteers on page 93 and policy GKG for more information.] - Participating in campus parent organizations.
+Parent organizations include: PTO (Elementary), PTO (MMS), Booster Club (MHS)

+Serving as a parent representative on the district-level or campus-level planning committees that develop educational goals and plans to improve student achievement.
+For more information, see policies BQA and BQB and contact: The campus Principals.

+- Serving on the School Health Advisory Council (SHAC) and assisting the district in aligning local community values with health education instruction and other wellness issues.
+[See School Health Advisory Council (SHAC) on page 66 and policies BDF, EHAA, FFA for more information.] - Being aware of the school's ongoing bullying and harassment prevention efforts. - Contacting school officials if you are concerned with your child's emotional or mental well- being. - Attending board meetings to learn more about district operations.
+Regular board meetings are held on the 4th Monday of each month at 6:30 p. m. at Millsap Middle School Media Room, 301 E. Brazos, Millsap, TX, 76066.
+An agenda for a regular or special meeting is posted no later than 72 hours, before each meeting, at the MISD Administration office 201 East Brazos and online at www.millsapisd.net > Board of Trustees > BoardBook Premier [See policies BE and BED for more information.]

+Parking and Parking Permits (Secondary Grade Levels Only)

+A student must present a valid driver's license and proof of insurance to be eligible for a parking permit.

+Students must request a parking permit and pay a fee of \$15 to park in a school parking lot.
+So long as space is available, parking permits may be issued throughout the year.

+Students will not be permitted to:

+- Speed.

+- Double-park.

+- Park across a white or yellow line.

+- Park in a fire lane. - Sit in parked cars during school hours.

+Students may be subject to disciplinary action for violation of these rules.
+The district may tow cars that are parked in violation of these rules.